borjasolerr/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+discribe reffers to the list of all tests, to a suite of tests, its like a main folder where you will do your testing .
+Every test is within 'it' - inculdes a desription of a tests under a main category witch is in 'describe'

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+Is a development technique where you must first write a test that fails before you write new functional code It force you to understand the purpuse of all function been written.

 1. Mention three types of automated tests.

+Unit Testing Component Testing Snapshot TEsting End-to-end Testing

+Every type of tests is diffrent.
+For exemple unit testing is the simplest and deals with small parts of a program like functions, tests some inputs field, outputs.
+The other tests includes testing more files together

 ## Project Set Up